Jvlsc/FullStack-Course/part0/exercise04.md

 This diagram illustrates the traditional web application approach to handling form submissions.
 Key observations:

-- **User experience**: The server responds with a redirect (`HTTP 302`) rather than directly rendering the new note, so the entire page must reload after form submission.
+- **User experience**: The server responds with a redirect (`HTTP 302`), so the entire page must reload after form submission instead of rendering the new note.
-- **Network traffic**: Multiple `HTTP` requests are required to reload all resources (HTML, CSS, JavaScript, data) after creating a new note.
+- **Network traffic**: Five `HTTP` requests are required to reload all resources (HTML, CSS, JavaScript, data) after creating a new note.

 ---
 ---